ndgigliotti/white-background-removal/README.md

 ##### White Border Test (WBT)
 Another important algorithm is the **White Border Test**, designed to rapidly decide whether an image has a white background.
 Since GLT is useless on images with non-white backgrounds, it is best to skip over them.

 The test algorithm takes an image and proceeds as follows.
 First, convert the image to grayscale to get its luminosity.
-Then, extract all 4 sides of the image's border and calculate the mean luminosity of each.
+Then, extract all four border sides and calculate the mean luminosity of each.
 Finally, check if at least 3 out of 4 sides are above the predetermined luminosity threshold.
 If this is the case, then the image passes the test&mdash;otherwise not.

 ## Usage
 Run the script with the source directory (`src`) as its sole positional argument.
 The source directory is the directory containing the white-background images you want to process.